 Warren Buffett tells the investors that stock investing is the best investment option available to anyone.
 Contrary to popular belief, stocks are the safest investment available.
-Stocks have proved this in last 100 years and will prove this again over next 100 years.
-Investors should prefer stocks to other fixed income securities like bonds, fixed deposits etc. Stocks have proved to be the best investment despite great debacles like world wars and recessions.
-Such big troubles would come in future as well and still stocks would reward their investors.
+Stocks have proved this in the last 100 years and will prove this again over the next 100 years.
+Investors should prefer stocks to other fixed-income securities like bonds, fixed deposits etc. Stocks have proved to be the best investment despite great debacles like world wars and recessions.
+Such big troubles would come in future as well and still, stocks would reward their investors.

 “The unconventional, but inescapable, conclusion to be drawn from the past fifty years is that it has been far safer to invest in a diversified collection of American businesses than to invest in securities – Treasuries, for example – whose values have been tied to American currency.
 That was also true in the preceding half-century, a period including the Great Depression and two world wars.
 Investors should heed this history.
 To one degree or another it is almost certain to be repeated during the next century.”